 - 1. Study and plot the growth curve of E. coli by turbidometric and standard plate count methods. - 2.
 Calculations of generation time and specific growth rate of bacteria from the graph plotted with the given data - 3.
-Effect of temperature on growth of E. coli - 4.
+Effect of temperatureon growth of E. coli - 4.
 Effect of pH on growth of E. coli - 5.
 Effect of carbon and nitrogen sources on growth of E. coli - 6.
 Effect of salt on growth of E. coli - 7.
 Demonstration of alcoholic fermentation - 8.
 Demonstration of the thermal death time and decimal reduction time of E. coli.

 Study the types of microbial growth and effect of environmental factors.
 Understand the mechanism of nutrients uptake and transport in micro-organisms.
 Study different types of growth in micro-organisms in response to nutrition and energy.
-Classify the microbes on the basis of metabolic processes and their energy requirements.
-Perceive knowledge of microbial nitrogen metabolism.
+Classify the microbes based on metabolic processes and their energy requirements.
+Perceive knowledge of microbial nitrogen metabolism

-Author Title Publisher Ed/year ISBN No Pages Madigan MT, and Martinko JM of Prentice Hal IInternational Inc. 9781292018317 1030 Moat AG and FosterJW Microbial Physiology 4 th Edition John Wiley & Sons 0471394831 978-0471394839 736 , M,Prescott's ndMicrobiology.9 th edition.
+Author Title Publisher Ed/year ISBN No Pages Madigan MT, and Martinko JM Brock Biology of Microorganisms.
+Prentice Hal IInternational Inc. 9781292018317 1030 Moat AG and FosterJW Microbial Physiology 4 th Edition John Wiley & Sons 2002 0471394831 978-0471394839 736 1,Prescott's dMicrobiology.9 th edition.
 McGraw Hil IHigher Education.
 9780073402406 0073402400 2272 Pelczar Jr MJ, ChanECS, and Krieg NR.
 Microbiology.5th edition Tata McGra wHill.
-0070492581, 9780070492585 957
+1993 0070492581, 9780070492585 957